 - Representation on the Council consists of nine members, elected by the following two classification groups in the numbers indicated:

 - Non-exempt (four representatives)

-- In the event that a SAC representative changes classification during his/her three year term, the representation will be adjusted at the next spring election.
+- In the event that a SAC representative changes classification during their three year term, the representation will be adjusted at the next spring election.

 - The Council will elect three new members each year.
 Members are elected for three-year terms.

 - Elections are held in the late spring of each year prior to Commencement.
 Newly elected members assume their terms on June 1 following the election.

 - Nominations for election to the Council are solicited each year through announcements in campus publications.
 All those nominated will be contacted.
 Those willing to serve if elected, will appear on the ballot.
 Ballots are then sent to all employees eligible to vote (as defined in Article I).
 The open positions for each classification are filled by the candidates receiving the highest number of votes (for example, if there are two exempt vacancies, the top two vote-getters are elected).
 In cases of tie, run-off election is to be held within five working days.

 - All elections are administered by an Elections Subcommittee, to be comprised of at least two Council members who are not running for election.
 Balloting totals are filed with the Council chair until the next election.

 - A vacancy for the unexpired term of a member is filled at the discretion of the Council, either through nominations by a Council member and approval by the Council, or through a special election following the rules in Article III, E.